MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-distributed-computing-parallel-jobs.md

 ### Controlling rxExec Computations

 As we have seen in these examples, there are several arguments to `rxExec` that allow you to fine-tune your `rxExec` commands.
 Both the birthday example and the Mandelbrot example used the *taskChunkSize* argument to specify how many tasks should go to each worker.
 The Mandelbrot example also used the *execObjects* argument, which can be used to pass either a character vector or an environment containing objects—the objects specified by the vector or contained in the environment are added to the environment of the function specified in the FUN argument, unless that environment is locked, in which case they are added to the parent frame in which *FUN* is evaluated.
 (If you use an environment, it should be one you create with *parent=emptyenv();* this allows you to pass only those objects you need to the function’s environment.)
 These two examples also show the use of *rxElemArg* in passing arguments to the workers.
-In the kmeans example, we met the *elemType* and *timesToRun* arguments.
+In the kmeans example, we covered the *timesToRun* argument.
 The *packagesToLoad* argument allows you to specify packages to load on each worker.
 The *consoleOutput* and *autoCleanup* flags serve the same purpose as their counterparts in the compute context constructor functions—that is, they can be used to specify whether console output should be displayed or the associated task files should be cleaned up on job completion for an individual call to 'rxExec'.

 Two additional arguments remain to be introduced: *oncePerElem* and *continueOnFailure*.
 The *oncePerElem* argument restricts the called function to be run just once per allotted node; this is frequently used with the *timesToRun* argument to ensure that each occurrence is run on a separate node.
 The *oncePerElem* argument, however, can only be set to *TRUE* if *elemType="nodes"*.
 It must be set to *FALSE* if *elemType="cores"*.